ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 be obvious, then, that effective middle managers are critical to the perfor - mance of your organization. it's your job to make sure that your managers have the support, resources, training, and mentorship they need to enable them to do their best work coaching the engineers on their team.

- e biggest contributor to cultivating high-quality middle management
+The biggest contributor to cultivating high-quality middle management

 is, of course, hiring the right people, but second to that is ongoing training and support.
 If you re in a position to be overseeing a team of managers, I encourage you to build the following into your organization: